Robert Stokvis

 Stamp designer: Anita Kern Edition: 200 000

-Seeing films is a way of thinking.
+Seeing films is a way of thinking

 The Austrian Film Museum offers various film postcards featuring the special issue stamp with the special postmark.

-Limited edition
+Limited edition (sold out)